celestiaorg/celestia-node/docs/adr/adr-006-befp.md

 // Broadcaster is a generic interface that sends a different kinds of fraud proofs to all subscribed on particular topic nodes type Broadcaster interface {
    // Broadcast takes a Fraud proof data stucture that implements standart BinaryMarshal interface and sends data to light nodes using libp2p pub-sub under the hood.
-   Broadcast(ctx context.Context, p encoding.BinaryMarshaller)
+   //TODO: unique interface for all Fraud proofs instead of BinaryMarshaller Broadcast(ctx context.Context, p encoding.BinaryMarshaller)
 }
 ```